 1/2 cup milk (Costco’s Kirkland Organic Unsweetened Almond)

-1 tsp of chia seeds
+1 tsp of chia seeds or ground flaxseed

 1/2 scoop of your favorite vanilla protein powder (optional, especially if using protein-packed Greek yogurt) (Optimum Nutrition 100% Whey protein – Vanilla Ice Cream flavor)

-A scant tablespoon of raisins
+About a tablespoon of raisins